A sturdy plastic string that can be helpful for a variety of things. This guide contains uses for fishing line.

 By Terri H. from NV

 Fishing line is a great cake cutter when you want to avoid the cake and icing transferring to the next piece.
 We did this at my wedding to avoid the vanilla and chocolate cake from mixing and making the icing on the cake look sloppy.
-I now use the line for my kids party cakes the icing stays where it's supposed to and I don't have to hear kids saying their chocolate has white on it or vice versa.

 My youngest daughter sucked a sock in the vacuum hose and then tried to use a wire hanger to take it out and hopelessly jammed it in, it seemed.
 I came up with the idea of a treble fishing hook and fishing line.
 Dropped it down, hooked it and tada!
 Sock removed.